 I was chatting with Ted Leonhardt about his new book Nail It: Stories for Designers on Negotiating with Confidence.
 Ted has compiled a collection of true stories about designers getting the salaries they deserve.
-I’ve excerpted one of the chapters below, followed by a few design salary resources.
+Here’s a chapter, and some salary resources.

 What am I worth?

 I recently gave a talk to a group of design students on early career negotiations.
 Worth, and how to determine it, was very much on their minds.
 Three of the students shared their bargaining stories.

 Laid off from her first position out of school (the company closed), Margret was interviewed at another company, where they offered her $45K.
 Then they asked her what her previous employer paid.
 She told them the truth and said $38K, so they lowered their offer to $40K.

 The drop caught her completely by surprise.
 She went from feeling good to feeling sick and jilted in a heartbeat.
 Her self-worth had just dropped $5K!
 The shock was physical; her chest clenched.
 What should she do?

 - If she accepts the $40K, she’ll lose their respect.

 - If she asks for the original $45K, they’ll attempt to get her down to $42K-$43K.